wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Structural Analysis.md

-## Equilibrium
-For a system to be in equilibrium, the net force in both the x and y directions must be zero.
-	Mathematically, this is written as: $ΣF_x​=0$ and $ΣF_y​=0$ It's the principle of superposition that allows this vector addition to work: the effect of the individual forces can be added together to get the total effect.
-			In equilibrium problems, this principle is used to ensure that all forces balance out, resulting in no net motion of the object in question.

-### Rigid Body Rotational Equilibrium
-##### Two Ways to Use These Equations
-1. Do the given set of forces place the rigid body in a state of equilibrium?
-2. Determine the magnitude or direction of one or more unknown forces, needed to maintain equilibrium?
-###### Rigid Body
-Particles of a rigid body cannot move independent of the rigid body.
-	Specifically, the particle of a rigid body can only move if its **distance** from some other point on the rigid body remains the same.

-##### Concept of Lever Arm
-###### Lever Arm (Distance $d$)
-The distance 𝑑d in the formula represents the lever arm.
-	The lever arm is the perpendicular distance from the axis or point of rotation to the line of action of the force.
-		This distance determines how effectively a force can cause an object to rotate around that point or axis.
-###### The Force ($P$)
-The force magnitude $P$ is the amount of push or pull applied.
-	The direction and point at which this force is applied relative to the point of rotation determine the effectiveness of the force in causing rotational movement.
-###### A Force Acts Directly on a Particle in a Rigid Body

-###### And a Force Acts at a Distance from the Other Particles in a Rigid Body

-###### Line of Action of a Force

 ###### A straight line that connects the line of action of a force to some point in the rigid body.